ArcGIS Blog

 Configure feature templates

-Configure the feature templates as they’ll appear in the mobile app.
+Next, we will configure the feature templates as they’ll appear in the mobile app.
 You can edit their description, default values, and order.
-On the Content page, click the Templates tab.
-The feature templates you created in the previous blog post appear.

 Reorder the feature templates as you want them to appear in the mobile app, placing more commonly used templates at the top of the list.
 Since the map is being configured for paint assessments, move the Tree feature type and template to the bottom of the list.
-You can move feature templates by dragging them or by using the arrow keys.
+You can move feature templates by dragging and dropping them.

 Click Save to save the feature templates.
 When mobile workers collect data in the Field Maps mobile app, the feature templates will appear just as they do on this page.